Highly sensitive temperature sensing via quadratic optomechanical coupling: Quadratic optomechanics

 Here, $a_{\mathrm{in}}(t)$ is the optical noise operator satisfying the correlation function

 and $\xi(t)$ denotes the quantum Brownian force satisfying the correlation function

 where $k_B$ is the Boltzmann constant and $T$ is the temperature of the environment.

-The steady-state solution of the quantum Langevin equations~(\ref{QLE1})-(\ref{QLE3}) can be obtained by first replacing the operators by their average ($\langle A\rangle =\alpha$, $\langle Q\rangle =Q_s$ and $\langle P\rangle = P_{s}$), and then setting the time derivatives to zeros.
-The steady-state values are obtained as
+Under the mean-field approximation, the steady-state solution of the quantum Langevin equations~(\ref{QLE1})-(\ref{QLE3}) can be obtained by first replacing the operators by the mean values ($\langle A\rangle =\alpha$, $\langle Q\rangle =Q_s$ and $\langle P\rangle = P_{s}$), and then setting the time derivatives to zeros.
+If the quadratic optomechanical coupling is positive, i.e., $g>0$, we have the steady-state values